-The Libraries also provide all University of Dayton students, faculty and staff with an online subscription to The New York Times free of charge.
-The first-floor gallery features several exhibitions each year, and community programs address a variety of curricular topics and current issues.
-An open-access institutional repository, eCommons, provides a permanent and discoverable electronic archive of University scholarship, culture and documents.
-For more information or to browse the catalog, visit our website.
+The Libraries also provide all University of Dayton students, faculty, and staff with access to an online subscription to The New York Times free of charge.
+Community programs address a variety of curricular topics and current issues.
+An open-access institutional repository, eCommons, provides a permanent and discoverable electronic archive of University scholarship, culture, and documents.